MP 25x8x20 / N38 - neodymium magnet

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – find application in HDD drives, electric motors, medical equipment and very advanced devices.
+- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: